csicar/purescript-typelevel-measures/README.md

 ==========================

-Library for type-save units of measure.
+Library for type-safe units of measure.

 ### Features: